thisissoon/FM-API/README.rst

         "token": "123456abcde"
     }

-The API will validate the token and return an ``Auth-Token`` header to be used for subsequent requests.
+The API will validate the token and return an ``Access-Token`` header to be used for subsequent requests.
 These tokens do not currently expire.

 Example Response